Sustainability

 The World Index covers listed companies worldwide.
 The Asia Pacific Index covers listed companies in the Asia-Pacific region.

-An ESG investment index announced by FTSE Russel, of the London Stock Exchange Group of the United Kingdom.
+An ESG investment index announced by FTSE Russell, of the London Stock Exchange Group of the United Kingdom.
 Companies deemed to be excellent are selected based on an evaluation of ESG information disclosed by such companies to the general public.

 FTSE Russell of the United Kingdom selects Japanese companies based on superior responses related to ESG matters.
 The index uses FTSE4Good standards derived from international standards such as SDGs.

 FTSE Russell of the United Kingdom selects Japanese companies with relatively superior ESG initiatives in each sector, utilizing the selection criteria for FTSE4Good.
-For companies with high emissions of greenhouse gasses, it selects only those highly evaluated for contributing to a transition toward a low-carbon economy.
+For companies with high emissions of greenhouse gases, it selects only those highly evaluated for contributing to a transition toward a low-carbon economy.

 This index, developed by the S&P Dow Jones Indices of the United States, determines investment weights for companies in the TOPIX (Tokyo Stock Price Index) universe, based on their level of environmental information disclosure and carbon efficiency (carbon emissions per unit of revenue).